slatedocs/slate/source/includes/customers/_generate_confirmation.md

 HTTP/1.1 201 CREATED
 ```

 This endpoint generates a new confirmation token.
-Should be used with the [send a confirmation token](#send-a-confirmation-token) endpoint.

 Allows to handle situations when a customer fails to confirm his phone number in the allowed time window.